eecs280staff/tutorials/docs/setup_gdb.md

 ## Pro-tips
 Use the up arrow key to cycle through previously used commands.

-Use TAB completion to automatically complete the name of a command or a variable.
+Use <kbd>TAB</kbd> completion to automatically complete the name of a command or a variable.

-Use Emacs keyboard shortcuts to enter and edit your current command.
+Use [Emacs](setup_emacs.html) keyboard shortcuts to enter and edit your current command.

 ## Pretty-printing STL Containers with `gdb`